Eggs & Dairy

 Good for muscle gain?
 Excellent

-Cottage cheese is rich in dairy protein and works well before bed, at breakfast, or as an easy add-on to raise meal protein.
+Cottage cheese is a complete dairy protein and naturally contains casein, so it works well before bed, at breakfast, or as an easy add-on to raise daily protein.

 Meal Ideas with Cottage Cheese